RedHatInsights/insights-data-schemas/docs/validators.md

 ## `posFloatValidator(value)`
 Predicate that checks if the given value is positive float.

+## `posIntInBytesValidator(value)`
+Validate value for a positive int value stored as a string.

 ## `posIntInStringValidator(value)`
 Validate value for a positive int value stored as a string.

+## `posIntOrZeroInBytesValidator(value)`
+Validate value for a positive int value or zero stored as a string.

 ## `posIntOrZeroInStringValidator(value)`
 Validate value for a positive int value or zero stored as a string.